Enalean/tuleap-documentation-en/languages/en/user-guide/site-access.rst

 reviewing the various types of Tuleap citizens.
 There are always 3 of them:

--  **Registered Users**: once you have created your own account (see below) you can use your login/password to authenticate yourself with Tuleap.
+-  **Registered Users**: once you have created your own account (see below) you can use your login/password to authenticate with Tuleap.
 Registered users have access to all
    Tuleap projects including source code unless the project administrators decided otherwise.
 And since the system knows about